TimTeaFan/tt_website/content/talk/2014-SQLG-Solitary-Death/index.md

 ---
-title: 'The Influence of Trust on Worries about Solitary Death'
+title: 'Fear of Solitary Death in Japan: Impact Factors and Policy Implications'
 event: []
 event_url: []

-location: 'Trust and Risks in Changing Societies, 13th Meeting of the German-Japanese Society for Social Sciences @ DIJ, Tokio'
+location: "Sustaining Quality of Life across the Globe, The XII.
+Quality of Life Conference @ Berlin"
 address:
   street: []
   city: []